sumeetchhetri/shellb/README.md

 **set_exclude_src** - exclude any source file paths from the list of to be compiled sources<br/>
 **trigger_build** - trigger the builds for all the targets specified for non 'emb' modes, 'bazel|buck' **templatize** - templatize/evaluate the shellb template file consisting of any variables to be replaced with tha @VAR@ syntax [example](https://github.com/sumeetchhetri/ffead-cpp/blob/master/rtdcf/inter-shellb.sh.tem)<br/>

+do_install
+===
 **install_here** - install the said files/directories to the install directory, copy the files relative to the 'set_out' diectory, or either from an absolute path, or with the 'RELATIVE_DIR@*.h,*.so,*.html...' syntax

+Provide any install_here commands or any installation related steps in this function

+And you have the entire power of shell scripting at your disposal throughout the build file, do try it out!!